jiwhanyoon/capitaloneglobe/README.md

 ----

-Data parsing and reorganization was done in Python - read more about the steps I have taken through "Paragraph.txt" file.
+Data parsing and reorganization was done in Python - read more about the steps I have taken through "Paragraph.md" file.

 ## Data Format